Xainza County, also known as “Shenza County” OR “Shentsa County“, is a county of Nagqu City.

-It is located in the southern hinterland of the northern Tibet Plateau, between the Gangdise Mountains and Selin Tso.
+It is located in the southern hinterland of northern Tibet Plateau, between Gangdise Mountains and Selin Tso.

 Its total area is of 25,546 square kilometers.
 Xainza Town, where the county seat is located, is 4,672 meters above sea level.
 It is 520 kilometers away from Lhasa City and 505 kilometers away from Nagqu City.